 - The School’s ethos reflects these values, with strong emphasis being placed on positive relationships between all students.
-These values are promoted through Tutor Periods, PSHE, the Assembly Programme and the Thought for the Week focus.
+These values are promoted through the focus on Character Education in Tutor Periods, PSHE, the Assembly Programme and the Thought for the Week.

 - Within the multi-cultural School environment there is an awareness of the need for respect for all.
 This is modelled by the multicultural staff, and through the swift intervention when tensions do arise between students.
 Where necessary, a programme of individual support is put in place through the School’s Learning Mentor.
 Visitors to the School frequently comment on the friendliness of the students and the positive relationships between all groups.